 - person-centred therapy (also known as the person-centred approach, PCA)

 - eye movement sensitisation and reprocessing (EMDR)

 - comprehensive resource model (CRM)

-and many more.
+And many more.
 With so many approaches, it can seem very confusing.
-However, there is strong evidence that the most crucial factor in effective therapy is the relationship between counsellor and client.
-All our counsellors are thoroughly trained and highly experienced.
+However, there is powerful evidence that the most crucial factor in effective therapy is the relationship between counsellor and client.
+All our staff and associate counsellors are fully trained and highly experienced.
 They will make best endeavours to support you with whatever issues you might bring.
 However, if you are looking for a particular counselling approach, please contact us so we can match you to the right therapist.

 So, what happens in a session?

 When we meet, we can discuss any aspect of your life including any difficulties, distress, dissatisfaction or uncertainty you might be experiencing.
 We would look to offer a space in which you can talk freely and openly about your thoughts and feelings, in a way that’s rarely possible with friends and family.
 However, what we talk about would be totally up to you.
 We would not ask you to divulge anything you did not feel ready to discuss.

 As you speak, we listen to you patiently and attentively, trying to perceive and understand things from your point of view.
 Gaining understanding, without judgement or criticism, and reflecting that understanding, can help you see things more clearly; possibly from a fresh perspective.
 Often, exploring whatever is concerning you in a safe, reflective and non-judgmental space can help you understand, address and resolve whatever difficulties you might be experiencing.